solarkennedy/puppet-bios/README.md

 * Intel based platforms (using the syscfg tool)
 * Dell C-series Servers (using the setupbios tool)
+* More platforms with your help!
+Pull request me!

 *Important*: This module assumes you have the proper tool installed and in the path.
 This is left as an exercise to the reader.
 I suggest finding the tool